 Deep Dive

-What it means: MAV's move was not driven by project-specific news but by its position as a higher-beta asset in a nervous market.
+What it means: The move was not driven by MAV-specific news but by a risk-off shift across crypto, where leveraged positions were flushed out.

 2. No Clear Secondary Driver